badfun/custom-post-type-auto-menu/README.md

 ## Changelog

+= 1.2.0 =
+* test for public post types and give warning if not set.
+Removed deprecated screen icon function.

 = 1.1.9 =
 * very minor version changes and a new deploy test

 = 1.1.8 =
 * A few small bug tweaks